A man bought a Rolex for $345 in 1974. Its current value knocked him off his feet - Local News 8

 A man brought a Rolex watch he purchased in 1974 for $345.97 to an antiques show to find out its current value.
 His reaction: priceless.

-Told a watch like his is now worth $400,000 at auction between, the man toppled to the ground.
+Told a watch like his is now worth $400,000 at auction, the man toppled to the ground.

 But the appraiser wasn’t finished.
 Because of the watch’s pristine condition, the watch was valued at between $500,000 and $700,000.